wonsunahn/CS1632_BeanCounter/README.md

 Please remove the println in your final submission.

 Now we are confident that all our @Test JUnit methods will benefit from exhaustive testing.
-If you haven't already, I recommend you always insert the failString that I initialized for you as the first argument of every JUnit assert call so that you get that as part of your failure message.
-The failString describes the machine configuration that are being currently tested and it will tell you which configuration led to the failure.
+Please go ahead and **complete all test cases in BeanCounterLogicTest**.
+As you do so, I recommend that you always insert the failString that I initialized for you as the first argument of every JUnit assert call so that you get that as part of your failure message.
+The failString describes the machine configuration that is being currently tested and it will tell you which configuration led to the failure.

-Now you can run the combination of JPF and JUnit against your BeanCounterLogicImpl implementation, a buggy implementation, and the solution implementation.
-Here is how.
-Note: GradeScopeTest.java does not do property-based testing and is not built to run with JPF so it excluded from runs using JPF.
+### Applying Model Checking to Your / Solution / Buggy Implementations

+Now that you have completed BeanCounterLogicTest you can run that JUnit class on top of JPF to test your BeanCounterLogicImpl implementation.
+Not only that, you can also run the test against a buggy implementation and a solution implementation, to verify that your test cases themselves pass the solution without failures and also detect all the bugs in the buggy implementation.
+Here is how:

 1. To test your BeanCounterLogicImpl implementation on Windows: